jobyjoseph/JavaScript/Functions/README.md

 ### Indirect Invocation

 JavaScript functions are objects and like all JavaScript objects, they have methods.
 Two of these methods, `call()` and `apply()`, invoke the function indirectly.
 Both methods allow you to explicitly specify the `this` value for the invocation, which means you can invoke any function as a method of any object, even if it is not actually a method of that object.
 Both methods also allow you to specify the arguments for the invocation.
 The `call()` method uses its own argument list as arguments to the function and the `apply()` method expects an array of values to be used as arguments.

+## Function Arguments and Parameters

+### Optional Parameters

+When a function is invoked with fewer arguments than declared parameters, the additional parameters are set to the `undefined` value.

+The programmer who calls your function cannot omit the first argument and pass the second: she would have to explicitly pass undefined the first argument.